Do you want to improve your time management skills?

 [Also take a look at: Why You Should Schedule Nothing in Your Calendar]

-Alas, instant time-travel hasn’t been invented just yet.
-All the more reason to get serious and honest about how long it takes to travel from one place to another.
+Instant time-travel hasn’t been invented just yet.
+All the more reason to get serious and honest about how long it takes to travel from one place to another on this great big planet.

 Here are some traveling ideas to try out: